lordhasyim/graphql-laravel/README.md

 $ composer install
 $ php artisan migrate:fresh --seed
 ```
-for testing you can use any graphql client, im using graphiql
+for testing you can use any graphql client, im using graphiql via browser
 ```bash
 $ php artisan serve
 ```